karstenv/dynamic_layers_qgis/postgis/README.md

 4. Add the table and view to your QGIS project

-5. Add (digitize - this will work fpr locatiosn in the US and A only ) a location point and save
+5. Add (digitize - this will work for locations inside the boundaries of the USandA only ) a location point and save

 6. Refresh the map display - the dynamic data in the two db view should now be visible